Business entities in Georgia

-Companies who are interested in Georgia business setup but do not want to setup a company should consider a representative office.
+- Companies who are interested in Georgia business set up but do not want to incorporate a company should consider a representative office.
 This entity is only permitted to engage in market research and to promote the parent company’s products and services.
-It is not allowed to conduct any profit generating activities in Georgia.
+It is not allowed to conduct any profit generating activities in Georgia;

 Comparison table between Georgia business entities

 |How long to set the company up?||4 weeks||4 weeks||4 weeks||4 weeks||4 weeks|